andrewallenbruce/provider/README.md

 Identifier (NPI).
 Thus far, none of the APIs require the creation of a user account or API key.
 The data tend to fall into (and sometimes between) one of two categories: informational/operational and analytical.
-Nothing too shocking there.
 It only gets interesting when you start to link them together.

 ### NPPES National Provider Identifier Registry API